fauzanalghifary/sql-and-postgresql/section-22-internal-of-postgres.md

 - Heap file: file that contains all the data (rows) of our table
 - Tuple (item): a single row of data
-- Block: the heap file is divided into blocks of 8KB.
+- Block (page): the heap file is divided into blocks of 8KB.
 Each block contains multiple tuples.